 RELAX WITH A BEACH & SPA DAY

-The hotel is lucky to have a stretch of sand along the prized South Shore, but for public beach access, exit the gate to the left of the parking lot.
-Follow the sandy pathways through the dunes for a taste of each, from landmark Horseshoe Bay to Jobson’s Cove and Warwick Long Bay.
+Now’s your chance to really escape.
+Head to the South Shore and the landmark Horseshoe Bay.
+Follow the trail to peaceful Jobson’s Cove and then onto Warwick Long Bay.
 Few will venture to the bays and coves that separate these popular beaches, so with a few more steps you can claim your own piece of paradise.

 EXPLORE 500 YEARS OF BERMUDIAN HISTORYRich with history, the UNESCO World Heritage Site of St. George’s holds stories in every crevice of its cobbled streets and listed buildings.
 For a taste of the times, Doreen Williams James of Wild Edible Tours hosts foraging tours complete with folk remedies and historical cooking demos at 17th Century residence Carter House.

 The Bermuda Perfumery’s Bermuda-inspired scents are blended and bottled on site by master perfumer Isabelle Ramsay-Brackstone.
 The former banker offers tours, workshops and a traditional afternoon tea of small cakes and finger sandwiches.